jmearnest1s/CS499-Project/README.md

 # CS499-Project
 Description
 Welcome to our project!
 This is a run down on our code (PHP framwork) and file navigation to help anyone who wishes to run and understand our project.
 We are working on the agWiki site to implement a report post and hide post functionality.
+These functions allow user-to-user moderation and will allow this site to be listed on the Apple App store or the Google play store.
 The following files are already implemented:

 Admin:
 Includes files: css, fonts, img, and js